 TSAG inherited the outcome of the ITU-T Focus Group on Digital Financial Services (FG-DFS), which concluded its work in December 2016, and transferred at its first TSAG meeting the 28 technical reports and 85 recommendations of FG-DFS to ITU-T SG2, SG3, SG12, SG16 and SG17.

 TSAG, at its first meeting, established new ITU-T Focus Groups on Digital Currency including Digital Fiat Currency (FG-DFC) and on Application of Distributed Ledger Technology (FG-DLT) under the parent-ship of TSAG.
 TSAG extended the lifetime of FG-DLT and of FG-DFC from April 2019 to the September 2019.
 TSAG received from FG-DLT eight final deliverables, received from FG-DFC seven final deliverables, and transferred them respectively to the relevant study groups.
 FG- DLT and FG-DFC concluded their work in 2019 and TSAG endorsed their termination.
 TSAG, at its 4th meeting, established new ITU-T Focus Group FG-QIT4N under the parent-ship of TSAG.
 TSAG extended the lifetime of FG-QIT4N from September 2020 to December 2021.
-TSAG received from FG- QIT4N nine final deliverables [and transferred them respectively to the relevant study groups].
+TSAG received from FG- QIT4N nine final deliverables and transferred them respectively to the relevant study groups.

 TSAG has sent numerous liaisons to the ITU-T study groups with advice and guidelines on working methods, external coordination and inter-study group matters.
 TSAG has also communicated with ITU-R, ITU-D and ISO/IEC JTC1.
 TSAG liaised with the six regional organizations on their prepartions for WTSA-20.